Skip to content

 Subset of console methods to intercept.
 Methods not listed are not patched and incur zero overhead.

-All 19 supported methods: log, info, warn, error, debug, trace, dir, dirxml, group, groupCollapsed, groupEnd, table, time, timeEnd, timeLog, timeStamp, assert, clear, count, countReset
+All 19 supported methods: log, info, warn, error, debug, trace, dir, dirxml, group, groupCollapsed, groupEnd, table, time, timeEnd, timeLog, assert, clear, count, countReset

 typescript